Panther Search Documentation Tutorials Devlogs Downloads Source Code

 3) Run

-Run the script.
-This script will clone the PCIT fork of LLVM, and compile it.
-This took my Windows computer 2+ hours to run and resulted in 88.6GB of storage space used (although only 9.3GB is needed to be kept).
-It is recommended to have at least 32GB of addressable memory.
+This results in 76.2GB of storage space used (although only 8.19GB is needed to be kept).
+It is recommended to have at least 24GB of addressable memory.

 4) Finishing up

 Once the script has completed, you will see three directories within the one created in step 1: build, llvm-project, and output.
 You may delete build and llvm-project if you wish, as they are not needed to build PCIT.
+In addition, you can delete output/bin, output/libexec, and output/share as well (keep output/include and output/lib).

 Building PCIT-CPP